 "ASLAN IS ON THE MOVE!"

 C.S.
 Lewis' The Lion, the Witch, and the Wardrobe is a very popular children's fantasy book that was published in 1950 as one of seven novels in The Chronicles of Narnia.
-It has since been made into a movie that many of you have had the opportunity to view at the theater.
-Most of the novel is set in Narnia, a land of talking animals and mystical beings that the White Witch has ruled for over one-hundred years of deep winter.
-In the story, four English children live in a big country house during their World War II evacuation from London.
-The youngest, Lucy, visits Narnia three times through the wardrobe in the spare room; her three siblings, Peter, Susan, and Edmund, join her on the third visit.
-In Narnia, the siblings seem to fulfill an old prophesy, so they are soon working to save their lives and deliver their country.
+It has been made into a movie that many of you have had the opportunity to view at the theater.
+Most of the novel is set in Narnia, a land of talking animals and make-believe beings that the White Witch has ruled over for one-hundred years of deep winter.
+In the story, the four English children live in a big country house during their World War II evacuation from London.
+The youngest, Lucy, visits Narnia three times through the wardrobe in the spare room.
+Her three siblings, Peter, Susan, and Edmund, join her on the third visit.
+In Narnia, the siblings seem to fulfill an old prophecy, so they are soon working to save their lives and deliver their country.
 The Narnians ultimately rout the evil army and Aslan, the great lion, kills the Witch.
 Many of you have enjoyed the story just as much as I have.

 At one particular point in the story, Narnia creatures, trapped in a world where it is always winter but never Christmas, begin to whisper to one another, "Aslan is on the move."
 The true king of Narnia, who has been absent for many years, is "on the move again."